commons-app/apps-android-commons/ISSUE_TEMPLATE.md

 **Screen-shots:**

 Can be created by pressing the Volume Down and Power Button at the same time on Android 4.0 and higher.

+**Would you like to work on the issue?**

+Please let us know if you can work on it or the issue should be assigned to someone else.